Spiced Slow Cooker Whole Chicken (or Instant Pot)

-Five minutes and basic spices are all you need to make slow cooker spiced whole chicken - an amazingly easy, moist rotisserie-chicken - for dinner tonight.
-In addition to being a great dinner with the wonderful spice mix, making chicken this way was seriously was a game-changer in my kitchen to help me make so many meals easily.
-Update: now available with Instant Pot Directions, too!
+Five minutes hands-on time and basic spices are all you need to make flavorful slow cooker whole chicken, an amazingly easy, moist rotisserie-style chicken, for dinner tonight.
+Cooking chicken this way can be a game-changer for meal prep, too, since you can make so many meals from one chicken.
+Includes Instant Pot directions, too.

-Chicken is one of our family's favorite foods–which makes this recipe for a slow cooker spiced whole chicken a mainstay at our house, since we can get 3-4 different meals from this one chicken.
+Chicken is one of our family’s favorite foods – which makes this recipe for a slow cooker whole chicken with a spice rub a mainstay at our house, because it’s both delicious and I can make 3-4 different meals from this one chicken.

-For pure convenience and frugality, you can't beat a whole chicken cooked in a slow cooker.
+For pure convenience, time saving, and cost saving, you really can’t beat a whole chicken cooked in a slow cooker – it is very much like store-bought rotisserie chicken.

 Three-plus meals from one chicken- you have to love that.